Scottish COVID-19 inquiry impact hearing|Health and social care|22 March 2024 (morning session)

 Introduction

-Mr.Macaskill is the CEO of Scottish Care.
-He has a doctorate in theology, sociology and occupational psychology.
-Remarkably, also has a background in human rights and was an external adviser to the Scottish Human Rights Commission.
-Mr.Macaskill was recently elected as a Fellow of the Royal College of Physicians Edinburgh, however is not medically qualified.
+Dr.Macaskill is the CEO of Scottish Care.
+He has a doctorate in theology, sociology and occupational psychology with a background in human rights and was an external adviser to the Scottish Human Rights Commission.
+Dr.Macaskill was recently elected as a Fellow of the Royal College of Physicians Edinburgh, however is not medically qualified.

 ‘‘In April (2020) people like me questioned the appropriateness of lockdown with no end in sight..